KimJinung/airflow-local/README.md

 - By default, Use 2 Workers with Celery executor. if you have insufficient memory, comment out `airflow-worker-2` in the `docker-compose.yaml` file.
 - Basically, updates the DAG directory every 30 seconds.
 - Default Timezone is Asia/Seoul.
+- How to choose Python and Airflow versions?
+Adjust the arguments in the `Dockerfile`.

 ---